Admitted Students Information Hub

 Applications to live in the George Page Residential Complex can be found here.
-You can apply for Fall 2020 housing in late-February.
+You can apply for Fall 2020 housing once your first deposit is paid.
 George Page Residential Complex houses approximately 100 of our law students and the complex is conveniently located across the street from the law school building.
 For a view of the floor plan, please click here.

 All vehicles, including motorcycles, scooters, and mopeds, require a properly displayed parking permit.
 Currently, Pepperdine does not charge for parking permits.
 Our office will send you details regarding your 2020-2021 parking permit in late July.